connectordb/connectordb.io/_docs/datasets.rst

 -----------------------

 This is exactly the purpose of Datasets.
-A dataset is given a list of input data streams, and methods to use when putting the streams together (called <a href="./interpolators.html">interpolators</a>).
+A dataset is given a list of input data streams, and methods to use when putting the streams together (called interpolators).
 It outputs a nice, tabular structure which can easily be used for analysis.

 There are 2 types of dataset: T-datasets and X-datasets